Annibor/EarthEcho-Studios/README.md

 ### Manual testing

-- I have tested the website in Safari, Brave and Google Chrome without running in to any issues.
+- I've tested the website in Safari, Brave and Google Chrome without running in to any issues.
+- I've tested the website from an Iphone safari as well.

 ## Deployment